 Once the lawsuit is filed, the documents are served upon the defendant.
 They are hand-delivered to the defendants.
 The defendants respond with a document called an answer.
 The answer generally denies the allegations of the complaint, and this begins the paper process called discovery demands and discovery responses, in which each side serves written documents requesting information about the other side’s injuries, the claims, and other detailed information.

-To learn more about the Hudson Valley medical malpractice case process, reach out to a seasoned medical malpractice lawyer.
+To learn more about the Hudson Valley medical malpractice case process, reach out to a seasoned medical malpractice lawyer from our firm.

 Depositions